BabylonJS/Documentation/content/toolsAndResources/guiEditor.md

 <img src="/img/tools/guiEditor/cell.jpg" title="GUI Editor Changing Control's Grid Cell"/>

-Note: the zOrder of each control is determined by it's position in the hierarchy tree, and can be reordered with normal dragging regardless of which grid cell it belongs to.
+Note: the zOrder of each control is determined by its position in the hierarchy tree, and can be reordered with normal dragging regardless of which grid cell it belongs to.

 ### Saving GUIs Out Of the Editor